Epidemiology and Etiology

 - Schizophreniform disorder: a disorder in which the patient meets the criteria of schizophrenia, with symptoms lasting 1–6 months.
 The disorder has a much better prognosis than schizophrenia.
 The main distinguishing factor is the duration of symptoms.

 - Schizoaffective disorder: a disorder with features of both affective disorders and schizophrenia.
 Symptoms of depression or mania should be concurrent with features from the criterion of schizophrenia.
 Schizoaffective disorder excludes patients with separate episodes of schizophrenia and affective disorders.
-Requires a 2-week period in which psychotic symptoms exist in the absence of affective symptoms, however
+It does, however, require a 2-week period whereby psychotic symptoms exist in the absence of affective symptoms.

 - Delusional disorder: a disorder in which patients suffer from 1 or more delusions for at least 1 month without any other psychotic symptoms or behavioral changes and no decline in functioning abilities.

 - Substance-induced psychotic disorder: Alcohol, stimulants, hallucinogens, and steroids can all prompt psychotic episodes.
 A detailed history relating to onset, duration, and cessation of symptoms in relation to drug or alcohol use must be taken.

 - Psychotic disorder due to a general medical condition: Organic disorders of the brain (variant Creutzfeldt-Jakob disease, head injury, encephalitis, meningitis, central nervous system tumors), as well as metabolic and endocrine disorders (Cushing’s syndrome, hyperthyroidism, hypernatremia), can mimic symptoms of schizophrenia.

 - Mood disorders with psychotic features: Psychotic features are mood-congruent and preceded by a clinical picture dominated by symptoms of a mood disorder, including major depressive disorder and bipolar disorder.